JellyMoonGames/unity-fps-controller/README.md

 # Unity FPS Controller
 A custom-built first-person controller for use in Unity with a high-level of customisation and tuning possible.
-This controller works with Unity's new input system and so will not work using the input manager.
+This controller uses Unity's new input system and so will not work using the old input manager.

 Some of the features include:
 - Sprinting